USMLE Results and Score

 USMLE Score Availability

-- Results for computer-based examinations (Step 1, Step 2 CK, and Step 3) are typically available three to four weeks after your test date.
+- Results for computer-based examinations (Step 1 Step 2 CK, and Step 3) are typically available three to four weeks after your test date.
 However, a number of factors may delay score reporting.
 When selecting your test date and inquiring about results, you should allow at least eight weeks to receive notification that your score report is available.
 For more specific information about potential scoring delays, please visit the Announcements section on the home page of the USMLE website

 USMLE Results Report to Third Parties

-For Step 1, Step 2 CK, and Step 2 CS, if you do not want your results reported to your medical school, you must send a request from your e-mail account of record to firstname.lastname@example.org, at least 10 business days before your scheduled test date.
+- For Step 1and Step 2 CK, if you do not want your results reported to your medical school, you must send a request from your e-mail account of record to firstname.lastname@example.org, at least 10 business days before your scheduled test date.

-For Step 1, Step 2 CK, and Step 2 CS, if you do not want your results reported to your medical school, you must submit a request for each examination administration, via the ECFMG’s Interactive Web Applications (IWA), at least 10 business days before your scheduled test date.
+- For Step 1and Step 2 CK if you do not want your results reported to your medical school, you must submit a request for each examination administration, via the ECFMG’s Interactive Web Applications (IWA), at least 10 business days before your scheduled test date.

 Incomplete USMLE Scores

 - If you do not open every block of your Step 1, Step 2 CK, or Step 3 examination, your examination may not be scored and the attempt may be reported as incomplete on your USMLE transcript.